jfollas/nodemcu-firmware/docs/en/modules/enduser-setup.md

 of any website (e.g., `http://example.com/` will work, but do not use `.local` domains because it will fail on iOS).
 A web page similar to the picture above will load, allowing the end user to provide their Wi-Fi information.

 After an IP address has been successfully obtained, then this module will stop as if [`enduser_setup.stop()`](#enduser_setupstop) had been called.
-There is a 10-second delay before teardown to allow connected clients to obtain a last status message while the SoftAP is still active.
+There is a 15-second delay before teardown to allow connected clients to obtain a last status message while the SoftAP is still active, and will shut down right after that status message is served. _Note: The delay is to accommodate the radio channel changing that may take place while the WiFi Station attempts to connect, which causes the SoftAP to be temporarily unaccessible to connected devices._

 Alternative HTML can be served by placing a file called `enduser_setup.html` on the filesystem.
 Everything needed by the web page must be included in this one file.
 This file will be kept in RAM, so keep it as small as possible.
 The file can be gzip'd ahead of time to reduce the size (i.e., using `gzip -n` or `zopfli`), and when served, the End User Setup module will add